AlexandreBRNDTS/hackathon/README.md

 - Docker (for running the application in a container)
 - obspy (To read .mseed)

+## Installation

+- Python (if running locally)
+- Docker (for running the application in a container)
+- obspy (To read .mseed)

 ### Run the application

 - docker-compose up

+## Input

+- MiniSEED file (example.mseed)

+## Output

+- PNG image containing a seismic waveform chart with detected phases.